nmorel/gflot/README.md

 Documentation
 -------------
-While migrating, you can find the documentation here : https://code.google.com/p/gflot/w/list
+You can find more documentation here : https://github.com/nmorel/gflot/wiki

 Forum
 -----